GeigerJ2/aiida-core/src/aiida/tools/mirror/README.md

 ❯ verdi group mirror 1
 Report: Mirroring data of group `add-group` at path `add-group-mirror`.
 Report: Incremental mirroring selected.
 Will update directory.
 Report: Collecting nodes from the database.
-For the first mirror, this can take a while.
 Report: No (new) calculations to mirror in group `add-group`.
 Report: No (new) workflows to mirror in group `add-group`.
 Success: Raw files for group `add-group` <1> mirrored into folder `add-group-mirror`.